AyushSrivastava1818/AyushSrivastava1818/README.md

 `Python` `ONNX` `Pytest`

 ### 🚀 CareerOS — Personal Project
-AI-powered career platform I'm actively building. *(One-liner on current scope/stage goes here.)*
+AI-powered career platform I'm actively building.
+Every student uses 10+ disconnected tools—LinkedIn for networking, GitHub for code, LeetCode for DSA, Notion for notes, resumes in Google Docs, internships on different job boards.
+CareerOS brings everything into one place and uses AI to guide students through their career journey.

 ------